Faith, Relearning to Trust

 I have come to understand faith less as a closed system of propositions and more as a formative way of life.

 Theological frameworks are never neutral.
-They train people—often quietly—in how to see God, neighbor, enemy, authority, suffering, and power.
-They shape reflexes before they shape arguments.
+They quietly train us in how to see God, neighbor, enemy, authority, suffering, and power—shaping reflexes before arguments.

-Some frameworks reliably form humility, courage, repentance without shame, and love that can remain present under strain.
+Some ways of believing form humility, courage, repentance without shame, and love that can remain present under strain.

 At times, faith must be examined—not to abandon it, but to rescue it from distortion.